 - Plunge the stems into water as soon as you cut them.

-Free Vase Idea: I didn’t have a vase big enough to hold the long stemmed blooms so I used a large pickle jar that you get when you buy in bulk at places like Costco.
+Free Hydrangea Vase Idea: I didn’t have a vase big enough to hold the long stemmed hydrangea blooms I cut from my yard so I used a large pickle jar that you get when you buy in bulk at places like Costco.
 Works perfectly.